Director Representing Science

 The Director Representing Practice actively participates in all Board meetings (at a minimum, two in person which includes the board meetings at the annual convention and three virtual), providing input on key decisions and contributing expertise on matters relevant to the organization’s mission and objectives.
 They identify as a Practitioner and should have a strong interest in issues related to the professional practice of psychology and the future of the profession.
 Additionally, they serve as an advocate for the interests and needs of practitioners, ensuring that the Board remains attuned to challenges and developments affecting the field.

-Beyond their role as a PAC co-Chair, the Director Representing Practice may also join and Chair other committees or be asked to participate in other board-related tasks as needed.
+In addition to being a member of PAC, , the Director Representing Practice may also join and Chair other committees or be asked to participate in other board-related tasks as needed.
 The Director Representing Practice would be eligible to put their name forward for the role of President and Chair of the Board.

 Director Representing Education